 - There is no need to be concerned about sterility or loss of your ability to bear children.
 The radiation dose required to produce such effects is more than 100 times larger than the dose limit for adults.

 - Be aware, there is a .05 rem dose limit per month and a 0.5 rem dose limit for the full nine (9) month pregnancy.

-If you have any questions, consult the Radiologic Technology Program Director.
+If you have any questions, consult the Nuclear Medicine Technology Program Director.
 Additional information concerning prenatal exposure may also be obtained by contacting the Department of Environment and Conservation, Division of Radiological Health at (615) 532-0364.

 Students must provide proof of current CPR certification for health professionals.
-This must be maintained throughout the radiologic technology program.
-The requirement can be met with the American Heart Association BLS for Health Professionals and must be completed after August 1 of the year admitted.
+This must be maintained throughout the nuclear medicine technology program.
+The requirement can be met with the American Heart Association BLS for Health Professionals and remain current through entire program.